Science Kits: K-5 Grade

 North Carolina State Standards

-• 3.L.2.2 Explain how environmental conditions determine how well plants survive and grow.
+• LS.3.3.1 Carry out investigations to explain how environmental conditions determine how well plants survive and grow.
 (WITH MODIFICATION)

 Examinations of properties of different soil components.
 Students characterize the various soil components, then use this information to identify mystery soils and analyze characteristics of their local soils.